Florida Panthers: 2022–present: Three consecutive Stanley Cup Final series, back-to-back championships and the arrival of Brady Tkachuk

+In the 2025–26 season, the Panthers had many players that were injured, including captain Alexander Barkov.
+They missed the 2026 playoffs, becoming the first defending Stanley Cup champion since the 2014–15 Los Angeles Kings to miss the playoffs.
+In the 2026 off-season the Panthers traded for Brady Tkachuk.
+After the trade, Sergei Bobrovsky ended his tenure with the Panthers by signing a free agent deal with the Toronto Maple Leafs as a free agent.

 Team identity

 Logos, colors, and uniforms

 The Florida Panthers have had just two primary logos over the course of their history.
 Their first logo, used from 1993 to 2016, depicted a leaping panther.
 Other logos from the era included an alternate version of the "leaping panther" logo, this time holding a pair of broken hockey sticks, and a logo depicting a yellow sun behind a hockey stick and a palm tree.
 The "leaping panther" logo was redesigned and relegated to an alternate logo when the Panthers unveiled a new logo in the 2016–17 season.
 The current primary logo is a shield with the profile of a panther head below the word "Florida"; the same logo with the word "Panthers" above is also used interchangeably.
 When used as the jersey crest, the "Panthers" variant is used on home jerseys and the "Florida" variant is used on away jerseys.

 The Panthers' first uniform set was used from 1993 to 2007.
 The red road and white home uniforms featured the leaping panther crest in front and the alternate palm tree logo on the shoulders.
 Diagonal stripes accentuated the sleeves and the yoke design was triangular in shape.
 Yellow and navy were used as accent colors.

 In 1998, the Panthers debuted an alternate navy uniform, with the front crest depicting the leaping panther holding a pair of broken hockey sticks.
 Prior to the 2003–04 season, the navy uniform became the primary home uniform while the red uniform was relegated to alternate status.
 The crests on both uniforms were also switched.

 Adopting the Reebok Edge template in 2007, the Panthers revealed new uniform designs.
 The navy and white uniforms sported a thicker stripe on each sleeve along with added piping.